July 21-26, 2023

 • 9:00–10:00 AM

 Where to Go from Here?
-Applying Technology to Your Firm – Nick Timpe, CSE
+Transforming Your Organization – Nick Timpe, CSE

 Dean Daniel Thomas